alexbrotea/API_Web-Client/README.md

 I significantly developed the client, which, in the lab, only handled a simple GET or POST request.
 I extended its logic to also handle cookies and JWTs.

     login_admin
     This function prompts for the administrator’s username and password from the keyboard.
 These credentials are packed into a JSON object and sent to the server via an HTTP POST request to /api/v1/tema/admin/login.
 If authentication is successful, the response contains a session cookie, which is extracted from the Set-Cookie header and saved for later use.
 This cookie essentially confirms the admin login.

     logout_admin
     This function checks whether an admin cookie is active.
 If so, it sends a GET request to /api/v1/tema/admin/logout to end the session.
 If the logout is accepted by the server, the cookie is cleared from memory, signaling the end of the session.

     add_user
     The admin can create a new user.
 The new user’s username and password are read and sent as JSON in a POST request to /api/v1/tema/admin/users.
 The request also includes the admin cookie for authorization.
 If the response is successful, a confirmation message is displayed.

     get_users
     This function sends a GET request to /api/v1/tema/admin/users to retrieve the list of all existing users.
 The response is a JSON object containing an array of users.
 Each user is displayed with their ID, username, and password.

     delete_user
     The function receives a username from the keyboard, constructs the URL /api/v1/tema/admin/users/<username>, and sends a DELETE request.
 Depending on the server's response, a confirmation or error message is shown.

     login
     The user enters admin_username, username, and password, which are sent in a JSON object to the endpoint /api/v1/tema/user/login.
 If login is successful, the session cookie is extracted and saved, as it will be required for future library-related actions.

     logout
     If the user is logged in, a GET request is sent to /api/v1/tema/user/logout.
-If successful, the cookie is cleared, and the session ends.
+If it's successful, the cookie is cleared, and the session ends.

     get_access
 This function uses the user’s cookie to send a GET request to /api/v1/tema/library/access.
 The server responds with a token that is extracted from the JSON body and stored.
 This token is required for all movie and collection-related actions.